 As for democracy, it was introduced in India for better legislation (which turned out no different than exploitation) by the British of the Indian masses.
 Behind establishing efficient hierarchies and having representatives from different regions, the primary motive was having a solid grip over the different classes of the Indian population spread across different regions.
 Among the representatives, however, most people were British themselves, and little or no representation was given to Indians, which itself was against the ideals of democracy.

-They constructed ports to transport raw materials from India to Britain at cheap prices and without duties for producing finished goods in Britain, and then import that produce to India and sell at exorbitantly high prices.Better transport system and legislature aided the ‘one-way free trade policy, which is the main reason for India’s wealth drain.
+They constructed ports to transport raw materials from India to Britain at cheap prices and without duties for producing finished goods in Britain, and then import that produce to India and sell at exorbitantly high prices.A better transport system and legislature aided the ‘one-way free trade policy, which is the main reason for India’s wealth drain.
 British industry wanted India to be the major source of cheap and quality raw materials and an assured market for British manufactured goods.
-So, the British started levying heavy taxation on the production of goods in India and encouraged import of British manufactured goods.
+So, the British started levying heavy taxation on the production of goods in India and encouraged the import of British manufactured goods.

 Mr. Shashi Tharoor rightly pointed out in a debate with British spokespersons –